Antoni Kocjan: Polish Underground State

 As a result, the British scientists had finally found what they had been desperately searching for - a complete German missile.
 Once deconstructed and reconstructed, British scientists analyzed the radio system on the missile and came to the false conclusion that the German V-2 rocket would be equipped with the same radio technology, allowing pinpoint accuracy in hitting enemy targets (the Allies) due to its remote control abilities.
 Unbeknownst to the British, the radio system wasn't actually for remote control, but designed simply for receiving and transmitting signals.
 Nevertheless, the British scientists believed that they could develop a radio beam that could deflect an approaching V-2 rocket off-course.
 In order for this to occur, the scientists needed an actual V-2 missile from the Germans, an impossible request.
 In need of help, MI-6 sent an urgent request to the Polish Underground Headquarters in Warsaw, Poland asking if they could send a V-2 rocket, or even parts of one.
-Although a brazen demand, coincidentally a V-2 rocket that was launched at Blizna landed in the swampy bank of Poland's Bug River and had failed to explode.
+Although a brazen demand, coincidentally a V-2 rocket that was launched at the Blizna V-2 missile launch site landed in the swampy bank of Poland's Bug River and had failed to explode.
 The missile was found and reported by a farmer who lived by the Bug River.
 This news was sent to the Polish Home Army and Kocjan quickly rushed to the Bug River to photograph the V-2 and hide it with foliage to avoid its discovery by German patrols.
 Kocjan's new mission was to steal key parts of the V-2 to be sent to the British for analysis.
 Accompanied by other Polish scientists and to avoid detection by German patrols, Kocjan worked through most of the night and with the help of draft horses, successfully removed the V-2 rocket from the swampy bank of the Bug River.
 The scientists proceeded to remove the engine and steering components of the V-2, dismantled the parts at a nearby barn and lifted them onto two trucks covered by a large quantity of potatoes.
 On the drive back to Warsaw, their vehicles were stopped and searched at three different roadblocks but none of the missile compartments were found and they were permitted into Warsaw.
 The first phase of the dangerous mission was complete thanks to Antoni Kocjan.
-The second phase was to commence, and it involved the smuggling of the key components of the V-2 rocket out of Warsaw, into London.
+The second phase involved the smuggling of the key components of the V-2 rocket out of Warsaw, into London.
 The code name for this new operation was deemed Wildhorn III.

-On 2 June 1944, he was arrested together with his wife and imprisoned in the Pawiak prison.
+On 2 June 1944, Antoni Kocjan was arrested together with his wife and imprisoned in the Pawiak prison.
 The Gestapo murdered him on 13 August in the last group of forty prisoners of Pawiak during the Warsaw Uprising.